tiozo/FCJ-AWS-Study/AWS Study/AWS Compute/AWS Elastic Cloud Computing (EC2)/EC2 Scaling.md

 ![[Pasted image 20251025143531.png]]
 *Image created by Amazon Web Services*

-The picture illustrates that demand can change during a w
+The picture illustrates that demand can change during a week based.
+(Not counting on holidays)